 As shown in the Figure ¿fig:reconstruction? reconstruction, the Crystal Knob eruption site was above the Pacific-Farallon slab window ~50-100 km north of the northeast margin of the partially subducted Monterey plate.
 The narrow slab window segment shown along the eastern edge of the partially subducted plate marks the plate’s separation locus with the Farallon plate, which subsequently opened wider beneath the southern California region as the Farallon plate descended deeper into the mantle [Atwater and Stock, 1998; Wilson et al., 2005].
 Over the time interval of ca. 22-10 Ma, the Monterey plate’s dextral motion relative to the subducting trench had a nontrivial divergence component, as a result of its coupling to the Pacific plate.
 The likelihood of extensional attenuation of the underthrust portion of the Monterey plate during such divergent motion is non-explored, but strongly implied in the Bohannon and Parsons [1995] reconstruction.
 Coupling of Monterey plate divergent motion across the subduction megathrust break is hypothesized to have driven dextral transrotational rifting [Bohannon and Parsons, 1995].

 As western Transverse Range crustal panels rotated into their current position during transrotational rifting, the Monterey plate continued its northward displacement along the San Gregorio-Hosgri fault system [Figure ¿fig:context?].
-Note that in Figure ¿fig:neogene_sections? the outer edge of the Farallon-Monterey slab window is on trend with the San Gregorio-Hosgri fault system.
+Note that in Figure ¿fig:neogene_sections? the outer edge of the Farallon-Monterey slab window is on trend with the San Gregorio-Hosgri fault system (Dickinson et al., 2005).
 Distinct steps and inflections in lower crustal velocity structure across this fault system [Brocher et al., 1999] indicates that it cuts the entire crust.
 This poses the likely possibility that the San Gregorio-Hosgri fault system bounds the eastern margin of underplated Monterey plate in the coastal central California region.
 This is in line with seismic observations showing an ~16º eastward-dipping Monterey plate offshore, with a typical abyssal crustal thickness, juxtaposed against a nearly flat thickened lower crustal layer beneath the Nacimiento Franciscan [Nicholson et al., 1992; Tréhu, 1991].
 These observations are in direct conflict with the notion that a structurally continuous mafic layer constitutes the lower crust beneath the central coastal California and adjacent offshore region.

 Studies proposing a deep Monterey plate "dangling slab" [e.g. Furlong et al., 1989; Pikser et al., 2012] have suggested that translation of the Monterey plate along the San Andreas system entailed significant sub-horizontal fault segments that accommodated dextral displacements Figure ¿fig:neogene_sections?c.
 As of yet, however, all seismically imaged segments of the transform system have been shown to be steeply oriented [Brocher et al., 1999; Dietz and Ellsworth, 1990; Ozacar and Zandt, 2009; Titus et al., 2007; Yan and Clayton, 2007; Yan et al., 2005].